avarant/blog/src/content/blog/using-cursor-effectively.md

 ### 1.2 Add documentation & rules

 *  Open **Settings → Docs → + Add** and paste the public URL of any library/SDK you frequently use.
 Cursor will automatically index the docs and surface them during chat.
 *  Under **Settings → Rules** you can define project-wide guidelines (coding standards, ESLint rules, architectural constraints, etc.).
-These rules are injected into every prompt so you don't have to repeat yourself.
+These rules can be referenced manually, injected into every prompt or can be injected based on file type.

 ## 2. Built-in Tools & Commands